 I arrived early this morning in Valdivia, a beautiful historic city in southern Chile.
-It’s also known as the Region de Los Rios.
+The area is known as the Region de Los Rios.
 Valdivia’s culture is influenced by a mixture of Mapuche, Spanish, and German heritage.

 Mapuche and Culture